 GLEN COVE PARKING ADVISORY.
 Glen Cove City Mayor Reginald Spinello's office also asked that residents refrain from parking on even numbered sides of their streets to allow first responders and public works crews to pass.
 Residents are advised to park on odd-numbered sides of the street or in municipal parking lots if they do not have a driveway to park their cars. -TED PHILLIPS

-The City of Glen Cove canceled a planning board meeting scheduled for Tuesday and rescheduled a pre-council meeting that will now be held Wednesday night.
+The City of Glen Cove canceled a planning board meeting scheduled for Tuesday and rescheduled a pre-council meeting that will now be held tonight.

 The Village of Port Jefferson meeting scheduled for Tuesday evening has been rescheduled to Jan.
 27 at 6 p.m.

-Tuesday's Long Beach City Council meeting has been postponted to Wednesday at 7 p.m.
+Tuesday's Long Beach City Council meeting has been postponed to tonight at 7 p.m. at city hall.